A Beginner's Guide to Stand Up Paddle Boarding

-Inflatable paddleboards also come with a softer deck which doesn't hurt as much when you fall on them and helps to reduce fatigue.
+Inflatable paddleboards also come with a softer deck which reduces fatigue and your chances of bumps and bruises if you fall.
 These boards are also made from military-grade materials, making them not just extremely durable and long-lasting but incredibly high performing and easy to use.
 They can stand up to the toughest conditions and are becoming the preferred style over traditional paddleboards.

 These boards can even be rolled up in a bag to place in your trunk when you go camping or bring with you when you fly.
 If you are on the go, like spontaneous trips, or have to travel to your destination, there is no doubt that an inflatable SUP is something you should strongly consider.

 3. How to Stand-Up Paddleboard

 Once you've chosen the right board, it's time to hit the open waters.
 Here's what to keep in mind when paddleboarding for the first time: